itkhanz/Appium-QATask/README.md

 ## Pre-requisites

-This project ia built and tested with the following dependencies:
+This project is built and tested with the following dependencies:

 * JAVA JDK 17.0.2
 * MAVEN 3.9.2